alexeykovzel-tcs/m8-haskell-compiler/README.md

 - locks and synchronization
 - parallel execution
 - arrays and strings
-- nested functions with call-by-reference
+- nested functions
-- soft division ("math.as" library)
+- soft division (in "math.as")

 ## Source files: /src